New Hampshire Route 11

 New Hampshire Route 11 is a 108.223 mi east–west state highway in New Hampshire, running completely across the central part of the state.
 Its western terminus is at the Vermont state line in Charlestown, where it continues west as Vermont Route 11.
 The eastern terminus is at the Maine state line in Rochester, where it crosses the border with U.S. Route 202 and continues as Maine State Route 11.

 Its number is derived from its original 1925 designation as New England Interstate Route 11.

 The highway follows a generally southwest to northeast alignment from the Vermont state line until reaching Lake Winnipesaukee, then turns southeast for the remainder of its routing to the Maine state line.

-There are 4 auxiliary routes, labeled 11A through 11D, all located along the shores of Lake Winnipesaukee.
+There are 3 auxiliary routes, labeled 11A through 11C, all located along the shores of Lake Winnipesaukee, and an additional former auxiliary route, 11D, which is still known by that name.

 Route description

 Charlestown to Newport

 NH 11 begins on the western bank of the Connecticut River, where VT 11 crosses from Springfield, Vermont, into Charlestown, New Hampshire, just feet from its intersection with US 5.
 Just north of the town center, the highway meets and joins NH 12 north towards Claremont.
 NH 11 and NH 12 are cosigned for 9.9 mi.
 NH 12A, a western bypass of downtown Claremont, splits off just south of the city line.
 In downtown Claremont NH 11 leaves NH 12 and NH 103 joins eastbound, starting a longer 13.0 mi concurrency.
 The two highways cross the Sugar River and meet the southern terminus of NH 120 before continuing east towards Newport.
 In downtown Newport, NH 11 and 103 briefly join NH 10 before turning east again to leave town.
 The two routes continue east for another 3.2 mi before NH 103 splits off to the southeast.